 Think of the anxiety attack/panic circuitry as a shock absorber in a car.
 We all drive down the road of life, and we experience bumps in the road.
 If we have great shock absorbers, we barely feel the bumps.
 If our shock absorbers are not in good condition, we feel the bumps more.
 If they are not working much at all, we can lose control of the car if we hit a large bump.
 Sometimes the bump in the road is just an illusion-its not really there-our senses fool us because we haven’t slept all night, or drank too much coffee– and we react as if it is there.
 We now know that the brain circuitry referred to above requires certain healthy conditions to exist so that it will function normally.

-Using the Whole Psychiatry approach many other causes of anxiety attacks have been uncovered.
+Using the The Center for Whole Psychiatry + Brain Recovery approach many other causes of anxiety attacks have been uncovered.
 They include:

 - Gut problems (as we age we have more difficulty absorbing nutrients) such as intrinsic factor blocking antibodies, chronic use of antacids, bacterial overgrowth of the small intestine, malabsorption, etc.